Which German City Was Home to the First Large Brewing Industry?

 • Collaboration with the Technical University of Munich

-See also Is Sour Beer Craft Beer?
+See also Is San Diego Known for Craft Beer?

 Munich: A Beer Enthusiasts Paradise